Kerala Style Fish Curry in Ground Coconut Gravy

 • Lower the heat and cook covered till the fish has cooked well, remove the pan from the heat and keep it covered.

-• Add small onions and whole dried red chilies and curry leaves, saute let the onions turn golden brown.
+• Add whole dried red chilies and curry leaves, saute for a few seconds.

 • Now, add fenugreek seeds and saute till the seeds turn golden in color.
+Don’t burn the seeds, it will taste bitter.

 • Ensure not to burn the tempering, remove the pan from the heat and pour the tempering over the fish curry.